Teezo Touchdown

+Drake, and fellow Texas natives Don Toliver and Travis Scott.
+He also went on tour with the former three artists, serving as an opening act for each of them.

 Early life

-Thomas was born on October 31, 1992 in Beaumont, Texas to a father who works as a DJ.
+Thomas was born in Beaumont, Texas, to a father who works as a DJ.
 He was surrounded by music from multiple genres as a child due to his father's career.
 As a result, he grew up listening to a wide range of artists such as Judas Priest, Prince, Kraftwerk, and Marvin Gaye.
 Throughout his youth, he learned to DJ and produce music through using his father's equipment.

 Career

 2010–2019: Career beginnings

-While attending high school in Beaumont, Thomas began uploading music to YouTube under the names AyeTee and later Teezo Suave.
+While attending high school in Beaumont, Texas, Thomas began uploading music to YouTube under the names AyeTee, TeeKnow, and later Teezo Suave.
 He filmed early music videos in his high school, which received little attention, and produced songs for rappers in his city.

 In 2016, he changed his stage name to Teezo Touchdown.
-Around this time, he began collaborating with musical collective CVKE Supply, who uploaded the music videos for his songs "Professional" and "It Depends" to YouTube in 2017.
-In 2018, he released two mixtapes on SoundCloud, titled "The Example" and "Cover Boy".
+Around this time, he began collaborating with musical collective CVKE Supply, who uploaded the music videos for his songs "Professional" Produced by Sammi Automatic and "It Depends" Produced by Chase Raccs to YouTube in 2017.
+In 2018, he released two mixtapes, titled "The Example" and "Cover Boy".

 In February 2019, he released the song "100 Drums" with producer Coop, which was described by NME as, "[a rap song] about the gun violence in his hometown over Panic!
 At The Disco’s breakout emo-pop anthem ‘I Write Sins, Not Tragedies’".
 Pitchfork opined on the song, stating "when will rappers understand that liking one of the most popular songs of the 2000s is not as different as they think?"
 The video garnered attention on social media and led to co-signs by Chance The Rapper and Trippie Redd.
 In November 2019, he collaborated with Coop again on the song "Slice".